lbstoller/my-profile/README.md

 When complete, we will send you an email confirmation so you know that your profile has been updated.

-Setting up a webhook is relatively straightforward:
+Setting up a webhook is relatively straightforward.
+First, on the `Edit Profile` page for your profile, copy the **Push URL** from the Repository Info panel in the lower left.
+Here are instructions for several popular Git hosting services:

 * **github.com**: Go to your repository and click on the **Settings** option in the upper right, then click on **Webhooks**, then click on the